sharqawycs/root/README.md

 <h1>Yo, I'm Sharqawy</h1>

-<p><i>This GitHub looks empty?</i></p>
+<p><i>This GitHub looks <i>empty</i>?</i></p>

 <hr>

 <p>
-Most of my projects are private because they’re <b>closed-source</b>.
+Most of my projects are private because they’re <i><b>closed-source</b></i>.
 That includes startup code, tools I built for myself, and experiments I’m not ready to share yet.
 Some of them handle sensitive data, and some are part of bigger products I’m still working on.
 </p>

 <p>
-If you’re curious about what I’ve built, or wanna collaborate, just DM me.
+If you’re <i>curious</i> about what I’ve built, or wanna collaborate, just DM me.
 I’ve got demos, writeups, and code I can share privately.
 </p>

 <p>
 I’m also into cognitive science, neuroscience, and how tech can be used to build better tools for different kinds of minds.
-It’s a long-term goal.
+It’s a <i>long-term goal</i>.
 For now, I’m just putting in the reps and building the foundation.
 </p>

 <hr>